p8319514-spec/paradise-nursery/README.md

-# paradise-nursery
+# e-plantShopping

-Paradise Nursery plant shop React project with product listing and cart functionality
+Paradise Nursery is an online plant shopping application where users can browse plants and add them to a cart.